 Your child's doctor will check your child for scoliosis.
 They will do this by examining your child and if necessary, by spine x-rays.
 Your paediatrician will discuss the need for spinal x-rays with you.
 Your child may need to see an orthopaedic surgeon (a doctor who specialises in conditions related to bones, ligaments, tendons and muscles) to find out if they need surgery for their scoliosis.

 What are the treatments for breathing problems in neuromuscular conditions?

 Even in cases where there is no cure for a NMC, there are ways to help manage breathing problems that may improve your child's health.

 Children with a NMC may have a weak cough that limits their ability to get mucus out of their lungs.
 Chest physiotherapy may help children who have difficulty clearing mucus from their airway because of an ineffective or weak cough.
 There are various therapies which can help your child cough out mucus, such as:

 - cough assist device

 Talk to your doctor about what therapy is best for your child.

 Good hand washing and staying away from people who are ill can help avoid infections.
-All children with a NMC should have a flu vaccine every year.
-Your child may also benefit from a booster pneumococcal pneumonia vaccine to help prevent infection caused by different types of Streptococcus pneumoniae bacteria.
+All children with a NMC should have a flu immunisation every year.
+Your child may also benefit from a booster pneumococcal pneumonia immunisation to help prevent infection caused by different types of Streptococcus pneumoniae bacteria.

-If a vaccine isn't free for your child with a neuromuscular condition, you could contact the Muscular Dystrophy Association NZ.
+If immunisations aren't free for your child with a neuromuscular condition, you could contact the Muscular Dystrophy Association NZ.
 They may be able to help with the cost.
 Check the link to their website below (under 'External links and downloads').